Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Introduction

 However, based on this last heuristic, Berenbrink, Hammer, Kaaser, Meyer, Penschuck, and Tran~\cite{berenbrink2020simulating} created a remarkable ``batching'' algorithm that is quadratically faster than the na\"{i}ve population protocol simulation algorithm, yet samples from the same exact distribution.
 It can simulate, on population size $n$, batches of $\Theta(\sqrt{n})$ reactions in time $O(\log n)$ each.
 Conditioned on the event that no molecule is picked twice during the next $\ell$ interactions, these interacting pairs are a random disjoint matching of the molecules.
 Define the random variable $\mathbf{L}$ as the number of interactions until the same molecule is picked twice.
 The algorithm samples this ``collision'' length $\mathbf{L}$, then updates counts assuming all pairs of interacting molecules are disjoint until this collision, and finally simulates the interaction involving the collision.
 By the Birthday Paradox, $\E{\mathbf{L}} \approx \sqrt{n}$ in a population of $n$ molecules, giving a quadratic factor speedup over the na\"{i}ve algorithm.
 (The time to update a batch scales quadratically with the total number of species.)

 The batching algorithm extends straightforwardly to a generalized model of population protocols in which, for some $o \in \N^+$, all reactions have exactly $o$ reactants and $o$ products (we call these \emph{uniformly conservative} CRNs; see \Cref{sec:crn-new-defns}).
 However, the algorithm's correctness relies crucially on the fact that the population size $n$ never changes.
-Reactions such as $A+B \to C$ that decrease $n$ are easy to handle by adding inert ``waste'' products ($A+B \rxn C+W$) to make the reaction conservative.
-The key challenge is reactions such as $A \rxn B+C$ that increase $n$; this is our focus.
+General CRNs may increase or decrease $n$ in different reactions.

+There are several challenges to generalizing \cite{berenbrink2020simulating} to arbitrary CRNs.
+Many of these arise because the complexity of CRNs makes it difficult to reason about a batch of reactions as a whole, without knowing which individual reactions comprise it.
+It is not clear how to even define $\mathbf{L}$ usefully for general CRNs with heterogeneous reaction sizes.
+Another surprisingly difficult challenge is generalizing to continuous time, i.e., drawing from the distribution of configurations after exactly time $t$ has elapsed.
+In population protocols, the time until each interaction has the same exact (exponential) distribution.
+This makes it easy to sample, in constant time, the elapsed time until $\ell$ interactions occur.
+In CRNs, individual reaction times may have different distributions.
+The time distribution to run a fixed batch of $\ell$ reactions may even depend on the order they occur in, which batching cannot efficiently specify.